Grow Don't Mow

 *Please share your patch on social #growdontmow and inspire other to take the challenge and if you register your wild patch and send us a photo we’ll send you a free copy of our fun guide to Wildlife Gardening.

-Receive your free wildflower seeds by sending us your before and after garden photos and your postal address.
+Receive your free wildflower seeds and put yourself on the map by sending us your before and after garden photos and your postal address.

 Tell your neighbours all about it!
 Download our free signs to inspire others to follow your lead and help to feed our bees.